oracle-actions/setup-java/README.md

 # oracle-actions/setup-java

-This action downloads a JDK built by Oracle and installs it using [`actions/setup-java`](https://github.com/actions/setup-java).
+This action downloads a Java Development Kit (JDK) built by Oracle and installs it using [`actions/setup-java`](https://github.com/actions/setup-java).

 JDKs built by Oracle are Oracle JDK and Oracle OpenJDK.